apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

         +-------------+-------------+-------------+-------------+-------------+
         4 rows selected (0.12 seconds)

-9. Use CONVERT_FROM to convert the Parquet data to a readable format:
+9. Use CONVERT_FROM to read the Parquet data:

         SELECT CONVERT_FROM(id, 'UTF8') AS id,
                CONVERT_FROM(name, 'UTF8') AS name,